Chris Barbosa: 1980s and 1990s

-1986–present

 In 1986, Emergency Records stopped signing new artists, forcing Barbosa and Liggett to launch their own Ligosa Records.
 The duo immediately signed Monet and George Lamond.
-In addition, their subsidiary, Ligosa Entertainment produced songs for upcoming freestyle music acts such as Judy Torres (dubbed the "Queen of Freestyle"), Sa-Fire, and Mark Kalfa.
-Barbosa found chart success in 1990 with Lamond's "Bad of the Heart", which hit the Billboard Top 100 and peaked at #25.
+In addition, their subsidiary, Ligosa Entertainment produced songs for upcoming freestyle music acts such as Judy Torres, Sa-Fire, and Mark Kalfa.
+Barbosa found chart success in 1990 with Lamond's "Bad of the Heart", which reached No. 25 on the Billboard Top 100.

 In 1995, Barbosa and Liggett dismantled their company and parted ways.
 Barbosa continued producing for underground artists.

-In 1999, Shannon invited him back to update her 1980s singles "Let the Music Play" and "Give Me Tonight".
+2000s and 2010s

 Barbosa was also affiliated with the tape editing scene.
-Barbosa served as the Director of Multimedia Services at Wyckoff Heights Medical Center in New York City from 2006-12.
-In September 2011, he relocated to Orlando, Florida; he was a remote worker until January 2012.
+He served as the Director of Multimedia Services at Wyckoff Heights Medical Center in New York City from 2006 to 2012.
+In September 2011, he relocated to Orlando, Florida.

-He is currently volunteering at IEC House of Worship where he is a Camera Operator, and a Producer/Master Control Operator/Engineer utilizing a NewTek Tri Caster 855 Live Multi-Camera Video Production system.
+Barbosa was awarded an Ampex Golden Reel Award for "Let the Music Play".

-Personal life
+Personal life and death

-Barbosa is married with two children.
-His son Brandon is autistic.
-Barbosa is also involved in various charities and organizations related to autism.
+Barbosa was married with two children.
+Barbosa was involved in various charities and organizations related to autism.

+It was announced that Barbosa had died in October 2024.